 Because most acoustic neuromas are slow growing, it is not unusual for your physician to recommend that your condition is monitored to assess whether the tumor is growing.
 In many cases, the tumor will not grow or grow so slowly that you do not require treatment.

 However, if the tumor is already causing symptoms or growing at an unacceptable rate, your physician may discuss treatment options with you.
 Some patients whose tumors are growing slowly also decide they want treatment either because they don’t want to have to be monitored regularly with scans or they want to treat the tumor as a preventive measure to ensure they don’t have further hearing loss.
 Hearing loss caused by an acoustic neuroma cannot be regained.

 What procedures are used to treat an acoustic neuroma?

 If you and your Neurosurgery One surgeon decide your acoustic neuroma should be treated, there are two treatments used commonly:

-- Stereotactic radiosurgery, also known as gamma knife treatment, is the use of high intensity very focused radiation that is aimed precisely at the tumor to destroy the cells.
+- Stereotactic radiosurgery, also known as the Zap-X Gyroscopic Radiosurgery procedure or gamma knife treatment, is the use of high intensity very focused radiation that is aimed precisely at the tumor to destroy the cells.
 Radiosurgery is an outpatient procedure and patients typically can return to work within a few days.
 At Neurosurgery One, several neurosurgeons have training and experience in this procedure, including Dr. Adair Prall, Dr. Wissam Asfahani, and Dr. Kofi Kessey.

 - Surgery: Traditional surgery is sometimes recommended if the acoustic neuroma is large.
 This procedure can be performed through the inner ear or through the skull.
 This surgery requires a hospital stay.